e271828e/Flight.jl/docs/notes/design/framework_spec.md

   `m` from the mode [stores](#g-store); on the discrete tier `x` from its store;
 - own published signals — `y`, gathered from own table cells (the declared ports, [§8.2][s8-2]);
-- own private intermediates — `w`, handed down by the producing stage rather than gathered from anywhere, the one bundle field with no home at all;
 - inputs — `u`, gathered from foreign cells through the wiring's name binding;
 - the clock — `t`, and `Δt` (see [§10.5][s10-5]);
 - scratch — `ws` ([§7.3][s7-3]).